Oak Tree National: Notable Professionals

-Tournaments held
+Tournaments Held

 Bolded years are major championships on the PGA Tour.

 Oak Tree has hosted a major championship and a senior major championship in addition to numerous other PGA of America championships and one United States Golf Association-sanctioned championship.

 The first notable tournament to be held at Oak Tree was the 1984 U.S. Amateur which was won by Scott Verplank.
 In 1988, the PGA Championship came to Oak Tree.
 Jeff Sluman won with a score of twelve under par 272, clinched with a final round 65.
 In 2000, the PGA Club Professional Championship was held at Oak Tree; Tim Thelen won it in a playoff.
 Most recently, in 2006, the Senior PGA Championship was held at Oak Tree.
 Over the four days, gusty winds kept scores barely under par.
 Jay Haas defeated Brad Bryant in a playoff with a final score of 279, five under par.

 Oak Tree hosted the 2014 U.S. Senior Open, won by Colin Montgomerie.

+Oak Tree will host the 2027 U.S. Senior Open.